Waffles Sticking To Your Waffle Iron – Here’s The Fix

 No matter how non-stick your waffle iron may be, if your batter is made too sticky, it will stick to the waffle maker.
 If you have trouble with your waffles sticking to the waffle maker, try some of these troubleshooting tips.

-Best Oil for Waffles
+Best Oil to Keep Waffles from Sticking

 Ensuring your waffles don’t stick to the waffle maker starts with the oil, or more specifically, the fat, that you use in your batter.

 As long as there’s enough oil (fat) in the batter, the waffles should not stick to the waffle maker.

 In terms of stickiness, the type of oil you use doesn’t really make a difference, but rather how much you use.
 Always follow your recipe’s directions but if there’s a question about adding a little less or a little more, always err on the side of more when it comes to waffles.

 In terms of flavor, the type of oil you use may vary based on your preferences.
 Most recipes call for basic vegetable oil or canola oil.
 It’s neutrally flavored and has a high smoke point.

 If you’re trying to avoid highly refined oils, avocado oil or grapeseed oil are both very neutrally flavored and can be found unrefined.